octobercms/docs/database-relations.md

 The first argument passed to the `$hasManyThrough` relation is the name of the final model we wish to access, while the `through` parameter is the name of the intermediate model.

 Typical foreign key conventions will be used when performing the relationship's queries.
-If you would like to customize the keys of the relationship, you may pass them as the `key` and `throughKey` parameters to the `$hasManyThrough` definition.
-The `key` parameter is the name of the foreign key on the intermediate model, while the `throughKey` parameter is the name of the foreign key on the final model.
+If you would like to customize the keys of the relationship, you may pass them as the `key`, `otherKey` and `throughKey` parameters to the `$hasManyThrough` definition.
+The `key` parameter is the name of the foreign key on the intermediate model, the `throughKey` parameter is the name of the foreign key on the final model, while the `otherKey` is the local key.

     public $hasManyThrough = [
         'posts' => [
             'Acme\Blog\Models\Post',
             'key'        => 'my_country_id',
             'through'    => 'Acme\Blog\Models\User',
-            'throughKey' => 'my_user_id'
+            'throughKey' => 'my_user_id',
+            'otherKey'   => 'my_id'
         ],
     ];